USDA-FSA/fsa-design-system/components/form-fields/index.md

 * Do not use the `placeholder` attribute as the sole label for accessibility reasons.
 Form components must have an associated `<label>` with matching `for` attribute.
 Additionally, most browsers’ default rendering of placeholder text does not provide a high enough contrast ratio to sufficiently serve as the sole label.
 * Avoid breaking numbers with distinct sections (such as phone numbers, Social Security Numbers, or credit card numbers) into separate input fields.
 For example, use one input for phone number, not three (one for area code, one for local code, and one for number).
 Each field needs to be labeled for a screen reader and the labels for fields broken into segments are often not meaningful.
+* Do not use JavaScript to auto advance the focus from one field to the next.
+This makes it difficult for keyboard-only users to navigate and correct mistakes.

 ## General Guidance